 - Andrew Bortz

 - Craig Gentry

 - Mike Hamburg

 - Ilia Mironov

 - Nagendra Modadugu

 - Hovav Shacham

 The Applied Crypto Group is a part of the Security Lab in the Computer Science Department at Stanford University.
-We often collaborate with members of the Theory Group as well.
 Research projects in the group focus on various aspects of network and computer security.
 In particular the group focuses on applications of cryptography to real-world security problems.
 For more information follow the links below.

 Cryptographic pairings have numerous applications to cryptography, including everything from identity-based encryption and short digital signatures to broadcast encryption and search-friendly encryption.